emnify/product-docs/docs/portal/sims-and-devices/device-group-policies.md

+---
+description: Single/group device policy configuration of service and coverage
+slug: /portal/group-policies
+---

 # Device group policies

-You can use [Device Policies](https://portal.emnify.com/device-policies) to create device groups to ease the management of large deployments.
+You can use [**Device Policies**](https://portal.emnify.com/device-policies) to create device groups to ease the management of large deployments.
 There are two types of policies, **Service Policies** and **Coverage Policies**.

 ## Service policies